hello world!

 7. Consider a Special Pillow

-Specially designed pillows can help reduce pressure on the back of your baby's head.
+Specially designed pillows can help reduce pressure and support parents learning how to avoid flat head baby positioning issues during early sleep routines.
 While not a replacement for active prevention, they can be a helpful addition.

 If you notice a flat spot despite preventive efforts, consult your pediatrician.
-Treatments include:
+Treatments for flat head baby syndrome include:

 • Repositioning: Adjusting sleep and play positions